Sell USDINR; target of 73.30 - 73.20: ICICI Direct

 Currency futures on NSE

-The Dollar index is expected to remain in the range, post its fall below 94 levels.
-No major move is expected in Dollar index as data showing US nonfarm payrolls rising less than expected in September but with a drop in the unemployment rate, had little impact on currencies, as markets focused on Donald Trump’s health • The dollar-rupee October contract on the NSE was at 73.34 in the last session.
-The open interest rose 3.36% in the last session.
+The Dollar index remained muted on the back of hopes of more stimulus.
+The rupee started the week by depreciating marginally.
+However, we feel it is likely to move towards 73 levels due to weakness in the dollar • The dollar-rupee October contract on the NSE was at 73.41 in the last session.
+The open interest rose 3.7% in the last session.

 Intra-day strategy